devskale/awesome/README.md

 - [FactoryAI](https://www.factory.ai) - An advanced AI coding tool that generates complex apps and documentation, works well with large existing projects, has access to web search, MCPs, can run code on a local machine, and has an excellent UX.
 Best for coders.
 - [Fronty](https://fronty.com/) - Convert image to HTML CSS
 - [GitHub Copilot](https://github.com/features/copilot) - The original AI coding tool (started in 2020), can generate code, handle large codebases, merge PRs, fix bugs, search code, supports agent mode, and is now open-sourced.
-- [Github Spark](https://github.com/spark) - Works well for small or demo apps, still behind a waitlist. _(Note: Linked to a GitHub subpath, assuming it’s a GitHub product.)_
+- [GitHub Spark](https://github.com/spark) - Works well for small or demo apps, still behind a waitlist. _(Note: Linked to a GitHub subpath, assuming it’s a GitHub product.)_
 - [Grok Studio](https://grok.x.ai) - A favorite for playing with code, suggested for learning coding, especially for vibe coders. _(Note: As a product from xAI, linked to the official Grok page, assuming Grok Studio is an extension or feature.)_
 - [HeroUI](https://www.heroui.com/)
 - [HeybossAI](https://www.heyboss.ai) - The most creative AI coding tool on the market, capable of building production-grade apps with backend and database.
 Works great for non-coders and produces impressive design outputs.